 IOC has ore reserves sufficient for at least 29 years at the current rate of production, with additional resources of a greater magnitude.
 Currently it has the capacity to extract around 55 million tonnes of crude ore annually.
 The crude ore is processed into iron ore concentrate and then either sold or converted into different qualities of iron ore pellets to meet its customers needs.
 The iron ore concentrate and pellets are transported to IOC's port facilities at Sept-Iles, Quebec via its wholly-owned Quebec North Shore and Labrador Railway, a 418 kilometer rail line which links the mine and the port.
 From there, the products are shipped to markets throughout North America, Europe, the Middle East and the Asia–Pacific region.

 LIORC holds certain mining leases and mining licenses covering approximately 18,200 hectares of land near Labrador City.
 IOC has leased certain portions of these lands from which it currently mines iron ore.
 In return, IOC pays LIORC a 7% gross overriding royalty on all sales of iron ore products produced from these lands.
 A 20% tax on the royalty is payable to the Government of Newfoundland and Labrador.
-For the five years prior to 2013, the average royalty (net of the 20% tax) had been approximately $109.3 million per year and in 2013 was $110.0 million (2012 – $98.0 million).
+For the five years prior to 2014, the average royalty (net of the 20% tax) had been approximately $105.5 million per year and in 2014 the net royalty was $92.5 million (2013 – $110.1 million).

 Because the royalty is "off-the-top", it is not dependent on the profitability of IOC.
 However, it is affected by changes in sales volumes, iron ore prices and, because iron ore prices are denominated in US dollars, the United States – Canadian dollar exchange rate.